pivotal-mea-pa/qnb-workshop/pcf-workshop-content/README.en.md

 Understanding of application development and deployment.
 This course is aimed at developers regardless of your development language of choice.
 No specific programming language is needed or assumed.
-The Boeing environment favors Java or .Net.
 The hands on Labs will primarily be based on languages that target the Java or .Net core runtime.

 COURSE OBJECTIVES